sahadevgh/anocare-dapp/README.md

-# Anocare — Private AI Health Consults, Built on Trust and Web3
+# Anocare — Private AI Health Consultations on Web3

-Anocare is an open-source decentralized application (dApp) that empowers users to consult AI privately and get referred to verified clinicians — **without compromising their identity**.
+**Anocare** is a decentralized application (dApp) designed to provide private access to health consultations through AI and verified **AnoPros**—without collecting personal data or compromising user identity.

+**AnoPro** (short for "Anocare Professional") refers to a verified healthcare expert on the Anocare platform.
+They are issued a blockchain-based credential (NFT) that allows them to consult with users securely.

-I am building a platform that bridges the gap between **trustless technology and trusted care**.
+This platform bridges the gap between trustless blockchain technology and trusted health care delivery.

 ---

 ## Why Anocare?

-Most health tech platforms store your data, track your usage, and sell your history.
+Most health platforms collect personal data, track usage, and often share that information.
+Anocare does not.
-**Anocare doesn’t.** I believe access to health care should come with **autonomy and privacy**.

-With Anocare:
-- Users can chat anonymously with an AI health assistant.
-- Verified clinicians receive NFT-based credentials to accept consultations.
-- No centralized entity stores or controls your private health data.

-We don’t just say “Web3 for good.”
-We’re living it.
+Anocare is built on the belief that healthcare access should be private, anonymous, and secure.
+Users are not required to give up their identity or history to receive help.

 ---

+## What You Can Do with Anocare

+- Chat anonymously with an AI-powered health assistant.
+- Apply as an AnoPro and receive a blockchain-based NFT credential after verification.
+- View and consult verified AnoPros with no central database tracking your interactions.
+- Store files and activity history on decentralized storage using **Web3.Storage** or **w3up-client**—only if you choose to.

+---

 ## Vision

-A world where:
+We’re building toward a world where:

-- Everyone has access to **private health consultations**, powered by AI.
+- Everyone can get private health advice anytime, from anywhere.
-- Clinicians are **verified through decentralized NFTs**.
+- AnoPros are verified with decentralized credentials (NFTs).
-- Consult history is **opt-in, encrypted, or never stored**.
+- Health history is optional, encrypted, and never collected without consent.
-- The protocol is **transparent, community-driven, and uncensorable**.
+- The system is transparent, censorship-resistant, and community-owned.

 ---

 ## Features

-- AI-Powered Health Chat (anonymous)
-- Clinician Application Flow
-- NFT-Based Clinician Verification
-- Decentralized Profile Registry
-- Privacy-first Consultation Logic
-- MongoDB + IPFS/Arweave Storage Support
-- Modular Smart Contracts (Solidity)
+- **AI Health Assistant** – Offers anonymous health consultations.
+- **AnoPro Verification** – Professionals apply and receive an NFT-based identity once approved.
+- **Privacy-Centered Design** – No central server holds user data.
+- **Consultation Workflow** – Built with user privacy and AnoPro reliability in mind.
+- **Encrypted File Support** – Optionally store license docs or consultation history using Web3.Storage or w3up-client.
+- **Decentralized Identity** – Verified AnoPros are registered on-chain.
-- Built with Next.js, Tailwind CSS v4, RainbowKit
+- **Built with Modern Tools** – Next.js, Tailwind CSS v4, MongoDB, RainbowKit, and Solidity.

 ---

-## Developer Guide

-### Tech Stack
+## Tech Stack

-- **Next.js App Router**
-- **Solidity + Hardhat**
-- **MongoDB Atlas**
-- **Tailwind CSS v4 (CSS-first theme)**
+- **Frontend**: Next.js (App Router), Tailwind CSS v4
-- **RainbowKit + Wagmi**
-- **Optional IPFS/Arweave + E2EE**
+- **Smart Contracts**: Solidity + Hardhat
+- **Blockchain Tools**: RainbowKit, Wagmi
+- **Backend**: Node.js, MongoDB Atlas
+- **Decentralized Storage**: IPFS via Web3.Storage or w3up-client
+- **Security & Encryption**: End-to-end encryption using Lit Protocol (for file sharing)

+---

-### Getting Started
+## Getting Started

 ```bash
 git clone https://github.com/anocare/anocare-dapp